fantasticsquirrel/tgbf-lamden/tgbf/plugins/ldoge/res/ldoge.md

-Take the Lamb Doge storyline the way you want!
-Send your story idea with max 255 characters and see it being published and voted on in the Telegram channel {{tg_channel}}!
+Write the LambDoge storyline the way you want!

+Send your story idea with max 500 characters and see it being published and voted on in the Telegram channel {{tg_channel}} !

 Syntax:
 `/{{handle}} <your story text here>`